LAKE ALMANOR, CALIF: No report.

 LAKE TAHOE -- North Shore:

 Gene St. Denis of Tahoe Trophy Trout at South Lake Tahoe, Calif.
-(530-544-6552) reported, "Mackinaw fishing is OK, nothing special, early in the morning.
+(530-544-6552) is currently on an extended backpacking trip on the John Muir Trail in California.

 LAKE TAHOE -- East Shore: No report.